-Chiropractors treat pain (and sometimes other problems) by manipulating the spine.
-They make “adjustments” to put the spine back into alignment.
-Chiropractors believe that if the spine is in proper alignment, the body will be able to heal itself.
-Chiropractors are not medically trained, and they do not prescribe medications.
+Chiropractors treat those who are suffering from back pain (and sometimes pains in other areas of the body too) by manipulating the spine and its vertebrae.
+The ultimate goal is to make ‘adjustments’ to the spine through the process of re-alignment.
+Chiropractors believe that if the spine is aligned as it should be, then the body can heal itself.
+It’s important to remember that chiropractors are not medically trained, and they do not have the ability to prescribe medications.

 Osteopathy, on the other hand, focuses entirely on the relationship between the musculoskeletal system and a person’s overall health.
 Osteopathy, which was founded in the 1870’s, is a “distinctive form of medical care founded on the philosophy that all body systems are interrelated and dependent upon one another for good health” – in accordance with the American Association of Colleges of Osteopathic Medicine.

 Osteopath’s in both America and Europe consider themselves as being DOs.
 However, the main difference is that in America, osteopaths are Doctors of Osteopathic Medicine, and can therefore prescribe medications, whereas European osteopaths have what’s known as a ‘Diploma of Osteopathy, and do not have a license to prescribe medications.
 American trained osteopaths have full medical practice rights, both in the United States, and in 44 other countries around the world.
 Osteopaths that have a Diploma in Osteopathy usually focus their work on spinal manipulation – much like a chiropractor.